OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 ```

 #### Adding SNOPT
-[SNOPT](http://ccom.ucsd.edu/~optimizers/solvers/snopt/) is a proprietary, high-performance optimizer that is very good at solving large nonlinear problems and is commonly used by many OpenMDAO users.
+[SNOPT](http://ccom.ucsd.edu/~optimizers/solvers/snopt/) is a proprietary, high-performance optimizer that is very good at solving large nonlinear problems and is used by many OpenMDAO users.
+SNOPT is only supported on Linux.

 If you have a copy of SNOPT, instead run the following command to install `pyoptsparse` with both IPOPT and SNOPT available:

 ```
 build_pyoptsparse -s /path_to_SNOPT_dir